-Time-series trends in total and adult biomass are shown in Figure 15.
-Biomass declined to historic lows in the late 1980s and recovered to some extent during the 1990s.
+Time-series trends in total and adult biomass are shown in Figure 16.
+Biomass declined to historic lows in the last years, essentially as a function of the lower estimated recruitments post-1980.
 Similar patterns are evident in all regions.